CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module3/Module3.md

 <br>

-### Array
+### List
-An array is a list, or collection, of a certain data type.
-An array is treated as its own data type since it acts like a container.
+An list is a list, or collection, of a certain data type.
+An list is treated as its own data type since it acts like a container.

 <br>